Be part of Talkeetna's History

 We expect you to be friendly, honest, interested, team-oriented, clean, dependable, drug-free, able to take direction, willing to be challenged and fun to be around.
 We, in turn, promise to be the same, aiming to be a better version of ourselves with every new day.
 Checks will go out on time, the work environment will be safe and stable, you’ll be supported by every position.

 We understand how intoxicating our little community can be.
 There's that big mountain looming over town with all its magical power (climbers come from all over the world to climb).
 Three salmon filled glacial rivers run past the end of Main Street.
 The sun does not really set for most of the summer.
 Crowds of young folks from all over the world come to either visit or stay to work, bringing an opportunity to make new friends and have loads of fun.
 Operating a roadhouse - feeding a few hundred folks breakfast each morning, flipping 28 beds a day, servicing four public bathrooms that are in constant use, baking-frosting-plating-bagging 200+ cinnamon rolls (and all the other bakery goodies) each day, maintaining a 100+-year-old log building - well...there's lots of work.
 Over the years it's been easy to see the summer pace overwhelm people.
 Staff are encouraged to be realistic about workloads/commitments versus what they want to accomplish as seasonal residents of such a beautiful area.
 We strongly believe in consecutive days off and set schedules so staff can plan ahead for their weekends.
 Tired and sick staff make for a stressful work environment.
-Iron immune systems, good eating/ sleeping habits, comfortable footwear and a really delightful outlook on life are some qualities that will benefit you... either at the Roadhouse or wherever you go.
+Iron immune systems, good eating/sleeping habits, comfortable footwear and a really delightful outlook on life are some qualities that will benefit you... either at the Roadhouse or wherever you go.
+For many reasons we prefer non-smokers.

 We recently received an email from a past summer staffer, a fellow from Bulgaria who - despite his shaky handle on the English language - we put into the challenging Expo position: